chunyuema/java-ds/README.md

 ## Installation

 Clone this directory to your local machine.
-Uncomment the tests in the `main` class of `datastructure.java` to test and observe the behavior of various data structure implemented by this project.
+Uncomment the tests in the `main` class of `DSDemoMain.java` to test and observe the behavior of various data structure implemented by this project.

 ```java
 public static void main(String[] args) {